AmmarkoV/PZP/README.md

 # PZP — Portable Zipped PNM

-An experimental, minimal, header-only image compression library written in C.
+An experimental, minimal, header-only image compression library written in C, with Python bindings and a pip-installable package.

 ---